leafsphp/docs/src/docs/tooling/functions.md

 cookie("name");
 ```

-Just as with request above, if nothing is passed into `cookie`, it returns the leaf cookie object.
+If nothing is passed into `cookie`, it returns the leaf cookie object.

 ```php
 cookie()->set("name", "Mychi");